yellobyte/Eagle-Component-Library/README.md

 Maybe this collection can save some of you a few minutes of time.
 If you happen to stumble upon it.

 ## List of available components
-If known then the source I got this component from is included in braces.
+If known then the source I got this component from is included in brackets.
 Most of them are available from different sources though.

 ### Connectors, Headers, Sockets, etc.
 * AA/AAA Through-Hole Battery Holder (Ali)